RTOpt/realtime-taxi-routing/README.md

     ```bash
     cd multimodal-simulator/python
     python setup.py install

-5. **Using the Virtual Environment as the Python Interpreter**: After setting up the virtual environment.
+5. **Using the Virtual Environment as the Python Interpreter**: After setting up the virtual environment, it's essential to ensure that your IDE or code editor is configured to use the Python interpreter from the virtual environment.
+Follow the steps below to select the Python interpreter from the virtual environment

 #### PyCharm:
 1. Open your project in PyCharm.